loloof64/GenericDice/README.md

 Some icons have been downloaded from Flaticon website.

 * delete.png was created by Kiranshastry
-* edit.png was created by FreePik
+* edit.png, dice.png were created by FreePik